 The PNF Codes sets out the minimum measures to protect threatened species and their habitat from the impacts of wood harvesting.
-It sets out:
+They provide:

-- Protections for landscape features that make a substantial contribution to the conservation or a range of protected and threatened species and mitigate key threatening processes directly relevant to forestry operations.
-These protections include rainforest, old growth forest, habitat trees, wetlands, heath, rocky outcrops caves, cliffs and tunnels and riparian habitat. - The protection of ecological communities or endangered populations under the relevant offence provisions in the BC Act. - Silvicultural prescriptions that set out the minimum standard of trees that must be retained (basal area) to ensure the forest structure and health is intact and operations are at a harvesting intensity that can maintain biodiversity. - Protections for specific threatened species listed in Appendix A of the Codes, which apply where there are known records or evidence of threatened species on the property.
+• Protections for landscape features that make a substantial contribution to the conservation or a range of protected and threatened species and mitigate key threatening processes directly relevant to forestry operations.
+These protections include rainforest, old growth forest, habitat trees, wetlands, heath, rocky outcrops caves, cliffs and tunnels and riparian habitat.

+- The protection of ecological communities or endangered populations under the relevant offence provisions in the BC Act. - Silvicultural prescriptions that set out the minimum standard of trees that must be retained (basal area) to ensure the forest structure and health is intact and operations are at a harvesting intensity that can maintain biodiversity. - Protections for specific threatened species listed in Appendix A of the Codes, which apply where there are known records or evidence of threatened species on the property.
 There are no requirements to survey for species or habitat. - Requirements for landholders or PNF Contractors to prepare forest operation plans and maps for each forestry operation that sets out the specific environmental and silvicultural prescriptions that apply to that operation.

-The PNF Codes are periodically reviewed and updated from time to time, and can be changed with the agreement of the relevant NSW Ministers.
-The PNF Codes largely use landscape protections and low impact harvesting practices to provide general protection for listed species and communities, meaning it is not necessary to frequently amend the PNF Codes to respond to new species, communities and populations listed by the NSW Scientific Committee(s).
-More information on the PNF Codes is provided in section 4.3.
+The PNF Codes are periodically reviewed and updated from time to time and can be changed with the agreement of the relevant NSW Ministers.
+The PNF Codes largely use landscape protections and low impact harvesting practices to provide general protection for listed species and communities, meaning it is not necessary to frequently amend the PNF Codes to respond to new species, communities and populations listed by the NSW scientific committee(s).
+More information on the PNF Codes is provided in section 4.2.

-Plantations Code
+Plantations and Reafforestation Code

 Before an application for authorisation of a plantation is submitted, the PR Code requires that the proposed plantation is visited by an officer who is authorised under the PR Act.
 Authorised officers assist with applications and carry out site inspections to assess soil stability and salinity, identify any places, objects or items of heritage significance or areas of native vegetation that are the subject of complying development standards.
 A species impact statement, made in accordance with the BC Act, may be required as part of the application process if an application for a new plantation is assessed as having a potentially significant impact on a threatened species or their habitat, or a threatened ecological community, listed in the BC Act.
-For EPBC Act listed species or ecological communities that are not also listed in the BC Act, a species impact statement satisfying the requirements of a species impact statement made under the BC Act, may be required if the proposed development is assessed as having a potentially significant impact on the EPBC Act listed species or ecological community.
-More information on the PR Code is provided in section 4.5.
+For EPBC Act listed species or ecological communities that are not also listed in the BC Act, a species impact statement made under the BC Act, may be required if the proposed development is assessed as having a potentially significant impact on the EPBC Act listed species or ecological communities of a species impact statement made under the BC Act, may be required if the proposed development is assessed as having a potentially significant impact on the EPBC Act listed species or ecological community.
+More information on the PR Code is provided in section 4.4.